Property Tax Protection Program

 Texas property owners should protest annually since Mass appraisal used by appraisal districts includes many errors based on limited resources.
 About 500 appraisers value all 20 million Texas tax parcels; about 40,000 per appraiser.
 Another 1,500 appraisers measure new construction.

-Even if you are a grizzled warrior of the Fort Bend property tax fight, it never hurts to have a friend in your corner.
+Even if you are a grizzled warrior of the tax fight, it never hurts to have a friend in your corner.
 O’Connor is a Houston-based property tax consulting firm that has dedicated its long existence solely to fighting the aggressiveness of appraisal districts.
-As one of the largest firms in America to specialize in reducing property taxes, O’Connor has the people and resources necessary to back you in any fight.
+As one of the largest firms in America to specialize in reducing taxes, O’Connor has the people and resources necessary to back you in any fight.

-Total Parcels in Fort Bend Central Appraisal District
+Total Parcels in FBCAD

 Total Protests Fort Bend CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.